Texas State Highway Beltway 8: Enforcement

 A number of cameras are located at toll booths to record license plate information to a database and send a ticket for toll violations via mail.
-Recently, this system has been upgraded to alert local authorities if a vehicle has been flagged for any reason, including Amber alerts.
+In April 2008, this system has been upgraded to alert local authorities if a vehicle has been flagged for any reason, including Amber alerts.
 When a flagged vehicle is detected, it notifies the closest law enforcement officer to investigate.
 At this time, Precinct 5 Constables and Harris County Sheriff's Office are being notified, but Houston Police Department has shown interest and wishes to be included to be notified.
 The total number of cameras that are planned for the system is 35.